 Martin Shkreli trial: A timeline of events

-After about a month in a Brooklyn court, jurors began deliberating Monday at the federal securities fraud trial of the embattled, so-called “Pharma Bro.”
+Martin Shkreli, the embattled pharmaceutical CEO, was convicted Friday on federal charges that he deceived investors through failed hedge funds.

+The jury deliberated for five days before finding Shkreli guilty on three of eight counts Friday afternoon.
+The so-called “Pharma Bro” has been charged with securities fraud, conspiracy to commit securities fraud and conspiracy to commit wire fraud.

-Shkreli, the former biotech CEO known for hiking up the price of a life-saving drug, is accused of hiding from investors the fact that he lost millions of dollars and then made them the victim of a scheme to pay them back with worthless stock in a startup drug company.
+Shkreli, known for hiking up the price of a life-saving drug, was accused of hiding from investors the fact that he lost millions of dollars and then made them the victim of a scheme to pay them back with worthless stock in a startup drug company.

-Notorious for his interactions on social media, Shkreli hasn’t hidden from the spotlight during the trial.
-He has remained active on his Facebook page, posting podcasts and calling out the prosecution in his case.
+Notorious for his interactions on social media, Shkreli didn’t hide from the spotlight during the trial.
+He remained active on his Facebook page, posting podcasts and calling out the prosecution in his case.
+He also appears to have made a new Twitter account where he’s discussed female reporters and retweeted messages of support.

 “My case is a silly witch hunt perpetuated by self-serving prosecutors,” Shkreli posted on Facebook last month.
 “Thankfully my amazing attorney sent them back to junior varsity where they belong.
 Drain the swamp.
 Drain the sewer that is the [Department of Justice].”

-Shkreli, 34, has pleaded not guilty.
-But should the jury determine otherwise, it would be a hard pill to swallow.
-If convicted, Shkreli faces up to 20 years in prison.
+Shkreli, 34, pleaded not guilty and didn’t testify during the trial.
+Shkreli faces up to 20 years in prison.

 September 2015